Zapfenkiller/USB-Userport/Host-Demo/codeblocks/DemoApp/README.md

 # C++ Host Demo

-This host demo on USB-Userport usage relies on 3rd party tools.
+Here we have got some host demos on USB-Userport usage.
+All this stuff relies on 3rd party tools.
 It is made from
 [wxWidgets 3.0.5](https://www.wxwidgets.org/),
 [hidapi 0.11.0](https://github.com/libusb/hidapi)